 - Microform items held by any other library except the Library Annex

-- Any other non-circulating items that cannot be requested through the catalog to the law circulation desk
+- Any other non-circulating items that cannot be requested through the catalog

 - No archival or publication quality scans will be provided (max 300dpi).
 Requests for high-resolutions scans should be directed to the Division of Rare Manuscripts.

 - SCANit may be used for academic purposes only.
 Students may not submit requests for materials related to employment unless working for a professor.

 Contact us at firstname.lastname@example.org.